 - hardware, or other non-consumable items (including but not limited to computers, laptops, printers, sports equipment, etc.)

 - external credits (for example: driver’s education)

-A full-time secondary student registered in four courses by September 30, 2020, will be allocated a maximum of $300.00 in enhancement funding once the ‘First Assignments’ are submitted (by the student), marked (by the course teacher) and a grade is posted on Canvas.
-Additional funds of up to a maximum of $300 will be allocated at the next funding window on Feb 1, 2021 or anytime after if the student is enrolled in four more courses by May 1, 2021.
+A full-time secondary student will be allocated a maximum of $300.00 in enhancement funding once the ‘First Assignments’ for four courses are submitted (by the student), marked (by the course teacher) and a grade is posted on Canvas.
+Additional funds of $75 per course, up to a maximum of $300, will be allocated upon full enrolment (as listed above) up until May 1, 2022.

 Other important information: